nf-core/oncoanalyser/docs/usage.md

 Unique molecular identifiers (UMI) allow for read deduplication and error correction.
-UMI processing is performed by [fastp](https://github.com/OpenGene/fastp?tab=readme-ov-file#unique-molecular-identifier-umi-processing) or [fastq-tools](https://github.com/hartwigmedical/hmftools/tree/master/fastq-tools) for FASTQ files, and [REDUX](https://github.com/hartwigmedical/hmftools/tree/master/redux#deduplication) for BAM files.
+UMI processing is performed by [fastp](https://github.com/OpenGene/fastp?tab=readme-ov-file#unique-molecular-identifier-umi-processing) or [fastq-tools](https://github.com/hartwigmedical/hmftools/tree/master/fastq-tools) for FASTQ files, and [REDUX](https://github.com/hartwigmedical/hmftools/tree/master/redux#deduplication) for alignment files.

 We recommend using the `--umi_type` argument to automatically configure the above tools with the correct arguments.
 Currently, the supported `--umi_type` values are `TSO500`, `TWIST`, `KAPA`, `MSK`, or `NONE` (force disable UMI processing).